 My favourite presentations are “ What Shapes Us” and Tom’s Embryology and Evolution lectures, which I find very inspiring.

-Unfolding Evolution Webinar will be available for streaming (not download) for 60 days after purchase The story of our evolution is written in our bodies – in the fundamental energy flows, the cellular exchange, the complex communicating systems.
-Come along with Tom Myers as he plays out our evolutionary history, emphasizing points relevant to contemporary… Read moreAdd to cart
+Unfolding Evolution The story of our evolution is written in our bodies – in the fundamental energy flows, the cellular exchange, the complex communicating systems.
+Come along with Tom Myers as he plays out our evolutionary history, emphasizing points relevant to contemporary manual therapy, bodywork and movement education.
+With humor, imagery, and a host of… Read moreAdd to cart

 Another recent inspirational moment came at the Fascia Research Congress in Washington, listening to a brilliant lecture by Jaap Van der Wal.
 I am delighted that Jaap has agreed to come and teach his workshop in Australia in 2017.